 Guarantee: Free return for 120 days

-So Truly Real Kayla is a realistic comfort therapy doll designed specifically for individuals with dementia.
+Kayla is a realistic comfort therapy doll designed specifically for people with dementia.
 As you can see, Kayla has a beautiful, sweet face.
 Her smooth head, arms and legs are crafted in RealTouch® vinyl.
-Both body and head are weighted, so Kayla feels very much like a newborn in your arms.
+Both body and head are weighted,making Kayla feel like a newborn in your arms.
 Kayla’s hand-rooted hair is fine and soft.
-And she has the faint scent of baby powder.

-Kayla comes to you in a pink sleeper and cap.
+Kayla comes to you smelling of faint baby powder in a pink sleeper and cap.
 Also, included is a Certificate of Authenticity.
 Proceeds from each sale of Kayla are donated to support Alzheimer’s research.

 In my role as memory care director, I am often asked for my opinion on doll therapy for people with dementia.
 The question generally comes from a concerned family member who wants to do what is best for their loved one, but does not really understand the reasons for using doll therapy.
 The very idea of an adult (their spouse or parent or friend) holding and caring for a baby doll makes them feel very uncomfortable.

 I get it.
-There IS controversy surrounding doll therapy for adults with dementia: Some people believe the practice to be demeaning and infantile and unacceptable for intelligent, educated, mature adults, while others view it as a simple and kind way to provide individuals with a sense of attachment and or responsibility in times of agitation, aggression, distress, sadness, or loneliness.
+There is controversy surrounding doll therapy for adults with dementia: Some people believe the practice to be demeaning, infantile and or unacceptable for intelligent, educated, mature adults.
+While others view it as a simple and kind way to provide individuals with a sense of attachment and or responsibility in times of agitation, aggression, distress, sadness, or loneliness.

 The key to appropriate doll therapy is to introduce a doll to the person with dementia in a very dignified and respectful way rather than using it as a child’s toy or real infant.

 Approach the person and ask if they would be willing to help you.
-Tell them you need someone to hold the doll while you are busy elsewhere (nearby).
+Tell them you need someone to hold the baby doll while you are busy elsewhere (nearby).
 Allow the individual time to respond.
-If they are unable to verbalize, look for facial or body clues (such as eyes on doll, hands reaching out, a nod) that let you know they are willing to help.
+If they are unable to verbalize, look for facial or body clues such as eyes on doll, hands reaching out, a nod that let you know they are willing to help.

-Just putting a doll in a person’s arms or on a lap without explanation will probably backfire.
-I’d be upset if someone did that to me!
+Just putting a doll in a person’s arms or on a lap without explanation will probably backfire; and it’s not appropriate or respectful.

-Refusing to hold the doll is absolutely fine.
-Don’t ever try to persuade or force someone to accept a doll.
+Remember: Don’t ever try to persuade or force someone to accept a doll.
+Refusal is absolutely fine.
 Find another strategy to reduce stress and agitation.
-One-size does NOT fit all when it comes to dementia.
+One-size does not fit all when it comes to dementia therapies.

 Whether an individual is living at home or resides in a facility, doll therapy can provide the following benefits: